khakhulin/compressed-transformer/README.md

 ## How model can be compressed?
 The Feed-Forward network is a simple block with one hidden linear layer and one projection layer.
-The most popular choice for the dimensions are 512 x 2048 for the hidden layer and  2048x512 for the projection layer, so in one Feed-Forward network we have $2^{21}$ parameters and this block is repeated in each of the 2N Transformer blocks.
+The most popular choice for the dimensions are 512x2048 for the hidden layer and  2048x512 for the projection layer, so in one Feed-Forward network we have 2M parameters and this block is repeated in each of the *2N* Transformer blocks.
   That is why we decided to compress these parts of the model.
   We applied method of tensoring neural networks to every linear layer in the feed-forward block to obtain significant compression.